-Reporting and Self- Assessment Requirements High-level Summary of Bank's Response Reference(s)/ Link(s) to Bank's Full Response/ Relevant Information Principle 3: Clients and Custo We will work responsibly with ou create shared prosperity for curr r clients and our customers to encourage sustainable practices and enable ec onomic activities that 3.1 Overview of the policies and practices to promote responsible relationships Key details on this aspect are found in the Customer Experience and Sustainable Business sections of this Report. with its customers.
+Principle 3: Clients and Customers

+We will work responsibly with our clients and our customers to encourage sustainable practices and enable economic activities that create shared prosperity for current and future generations.

+3.1 Overview of the policies and practices to promote responsible relationships with its customers.

+Key details on this aspect are found in the Customer Experience and Sustainable Business sections of this Report.

 Our relationships with customers are governed through our sustainability principles and are guided by policies and procedures as shown below.
 Our customers are broadly divided between individuals and businesses that have different engagement priorities and material sustainability matters.

-Our Stakeholders, Page 18 Key Policies Supporting Material Issues, Page 104 Customer Experience Group Customer Experience Policies set out overarching principles and standards of our commitment to individual customer experiences.
+Our Stakeholders, Page 18

+Key Policies Supporting Material Issues, Page 104

+Group Customer Experience Policies set out overarching principles and standards of our commitment to individual customer experiences.
 Our customer experience framework prioritises safeguarding the interests of customers while meeting regulatory requirements and manages risks arising from potential complaints and mishandling.
 Our Treating Customers' Fairly (TCF) principles are embedded in our processes and demonstrate our commitment to strengthen customer relationships on the basis of trust.

-Customer Experience, Pages 51-55 ; Data Governance, Privacy, Cybersecurity, Pages 76-78; Financial Literacy, Inclusion & Well-being, Pages 79-85 Group Sustainability Policy The Group Sustainability Policy (GSP) was rolled out in 2019 in Malaysia and Indonesia and Singapore, Thailand and the Philippines in 2020.
+Customer Experience, Pages 51-55; Data Governance, Privacy, Cybersecurity, Pages 76-78; Financial Literacy, Inclusion & Well-being, Pages 79-85

+Group Sustainability Policy

+The Group Sustainability Policy (GSP) was rolled out in 2019 in Malaysia and Indonesia and Singapore, Thailand and the Philippines in 2020.
 The policy outlines the Group's approach to sustainability including risk management.

-Group Sustainability Policy, Pages 101-102 Group Sustainable Financing Policy The Group Sustainable Financing Policy (GSFP) was rolled out on 1 July 2019 in Malaysia and is being implemented in stages across our markets.
-The purpose of the GSFP is to integrate environmental and social considerations into CIMB's financing decisions, in order to manage environmental and social risks arising directly or indirectly from CIMB- financed clients and activities.
-Group Sustainable Financing Policy, Pages 57-62 Green, Social and Sustainable Impact Products & Services (GSSIPS) Framework In 2019, the Positive Impact Products and Services (PIPS) Framework was developed to streamline and guide the development of a suite of sustainable financing products and services.
+Group Sustainability Policy, Pages 101-102

+Group Sustainable Financing Policy

+The Group Sustainable Financing Policy (GSFP) was rolled out on 1 July 2019 in Malaysia and is being implemented in stages across our markets.
+The purpose of the GSFP is to integrate environmental and social considerations into CIMB's financing decisions, in order to manage environmental and social risks arising directly or indirectly from CIMB-financed clients and activities.

+Group Sustainable Financing Policy, Pages 57-62

+Green, Social and Sustainable Impact Products & Services (GSSIPS) Framework

+In 2019, the Positive Impact Products and Services (PIPS) Framework was developed to streamline and guide the development of a suite of sustainable financing products and services.
 In 2020, we refreshed and evolved the PIPS Framework to draw attention to specific Green, Social, Sustainable Impact Products and Services (GSSIPS).
-The GSSIPS Framework is expandable, whereby additional focus areas such as transition Ioans and COVID-19 related financing schemes, could be added to cater to emerging needs and the national agenda.
+The GSSIPS Framework is expandable, whereby additional focus areas such as transition loans and COVID-19 related financing schemes, could be added to cater to emerging needs and the national agenda.
 Moving forward, we aim to champion and strengthen our handprint via GSSIPS focus areas.

 Maximising Our Handprint Through Positive, Green, Social and Sustainable Impact Finance, Pages 65-66